railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 lowest number and working up.

 Once a rule has been selected, the system has to determine how to calculate the price from the rule.
-This operation is based on the criteria set out in the lower part of the form, labeled :guilabel:`Price Computation`.
+This operation is based on the criteria set out in the lower part of the form, labelled :guilabel:`Price Computation`.

-The first field you have to complete is labeled :guilabel:`Based on`.
+The first field you have to complete is labelled :guilabel:`Based on`.
 Set the mode for partner price calculation, choosing between:

-* the :guilabel:`List Price` set in the product file,
+* the :guilabel:`Public Price` set in the product file,

-* the :guilabel:`Standard Cost` set in the product file,
+* the :guilabel:`Cost Price` set in the product file,

 * an :guilabel:`Other Pricelist` given in the field :guilabel:`If Other Pricelist`,

 * the price that varies as a function of a supplier defined in the :guilabel:`Partner section of the product form`.

-Several other criteria can be considered and added to the list, as you'll see in the following section.
+Several other criteria can be considered and added to the list, as you will see in the following section.

 Next, various operations can be applied to the base price to calculate the sales or purchase price